Requirements for travel companions, guide dogs & other assistance dogs

 Please note that a traveling companion is required in the following cases:

-- if the passenger cannot help themselves in the event of an emergency evacuation
+- if the passenger cannot help himself/herself in the event of an emergency evacuation

 - if the passenger cannot communicate with flight attendants over safety instructions